dzerrenner/pytest-jsonverdict/README.md

 * It counts how many of your tests were passed / failed /xpassed etc.
 * It can add specific test outcomes to the JSON output.

+**Notice**: This is a quite crude implementation, for a version with more features, maybe look at: https://github.com/numirias/pytest-json-report

 ## Output format and content